 Face the challenges head on

 Need a pep talk?
 We got one: You can do this!
 Keep your head in the game!
 Don’t run from the challenge!
 Rebuilding a team is not an easy task.
 Hang in there!
-We know that God is going to use you in new ways in the next season.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+We know that God is going to use you in new ways in the next season.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 This post was written by Josh Griffin and Kurt Johnston and originally appeared as part of Simply Youth Ministry Today free newsletter.
 Subscribe to SYM Today right here.